Back Acne Treatment: Everything You Should Know

 Why does my back acne seem worse than my face acne?

-Back skin contains denser sebaceous glands and experiences more friction from clothing.
+The back skin contains denser sebaceous glands and experiences more friction from clothing.
 The area’s difficulty to reach for proper cleansing and treatment application allows acne to persist longer than facial breakouts.

 Will back acne scars fade on their own?